How Iga-yaki donabe is made

 By using the plaster mold, clay is formed into "Kamado-san".

-The first firing is done in order to make "Kamado-san" solid after it’s dried.
+The first firing (biscuit firing or "suzuki") is done at around 800C (1,500F) degrees for 8 hours in order to make "Kamado-san" solid after it’s dried.

 Thin glaze is applied as a base.